cyberbotics/webots-doc/reference/camera.md

 ### Noise

-It is possible to add quickly a white noise on the cameras by using the `colorNoise` and the `rangeNoise` fields (applied respectively on the color cameras and on the range-finder cameras).
+It is possible to add quickly a white noise on the cameras by using the `noise` field.
 A value of `0.0` corresponds to an image without noise.
 For each channel of the image and at each camera refresh, a gaussian noise is computed and added to the channel.
 This gaussian noise has a standard deviation corresponding to the noise field times the channel range.
-The channel range is 256 for a color camera and `maxRange` for a range-finder camera.
+The channel range is 256 for a color camera.

 ### Spherical projection

 OpenGL is designed to have only planar projections.
-However spherical projections are very useful for simulating a lidar, a camera pointing on a curved mirror or a biological eye.
+However spherical projections are very useful for simulating a camera pointing on a curved mirror or a biological eye.
 Therefore we implemented a camera mode rendering spherical projections.
 It can be enabled simply by switching on the corresponding `spherical` field described above.

 Internally, depending on the field of view, a spherical camera is implemented by using between 1 to 6 OpenGL cameras oriented towards the faces of a cube (the